chorman0773/lcs-governance-and-membership/drafts/LCSD5.md

 Each Working Committee shall have the authority to enforce the Code of Conduct at the level of that Working Committee.
 Such enforcement shall occur according to the Working Committee rules.

-Working Committee-level enfrocement may include, but is not limited to, the following:
+Working Committee-level enforcement may include, but is not limited to, the following:

 * Removal from and/or prohibition from serving on the Working Committee,
 * Prohibition from submitting or acting as a contact on any publication submitted to the Working Committee,
 * Removal of any Draft or Special Publication targetted at or reviewed by the Working Committe, and
-* A prohibition from communicating with the Working Committee in some or all ppplicable manners.
+* A prohibition from communicating with the Working Committee in some or all applicable manners.

+Where the implementation of Working Committee-level enforcement may be unreasonable, the party subject may request a non-binding interpretive decision by the Code of Conduct Working Committee and, in the event of further dispute, may appeal to the LCS Leads.
+The Working Committee shall, prior to any appeals but including after the issuance of an interpretive decision, provide reasonable opportunity for the party to request reconsideration of the enforcement measure.

 ### §3.3 Adherence by Publications